ircv3/ircv3.github.io/_irc/index.md

 These extensions have been explicitly **deprecated**.
 We no longer recommend implementing them.
-Generally, these extensions have either been superseded, or other major implementation issue have been discovered with them.
+Generally, these extensions have either been superseded, or other major implementation issues have been discovered with them.

 ## [v3.2 Metadata]({{site.baseurl}}/specs/core/metadata-3.2.html)